miguelfagundez/java-android-notes/memory_leaks.md

 ```

 # Singleton object.
 If this object references an activity, then a leak memory could be occurred.
-One way to handle it is creating a new method that must be called in the OnDestroy callback to clear the reference.
+One way to handle is creating a new method that must be called in the OnDestroy callback to clear the reference.

 Leak memory:
 ```